Jammy2211/PyAutoLens/docs/overview/fitting.rst

   :width: 400
   :alt: Alternative text

-We now need to mask the data, so that regions where there is no signal (e.g. the edges) are omitted from the fit:
+We now need to mask the data, so that regions where there is no signal (e.g. the edges) are omitted from the fit.
+To do this we can use a *Mask* object, which for this example we'll create as a 3.0" circle.

 .. code-block:: bash